 There’s a problem, though.

 Christians are also committed to the idea that the saints will live forever in a glorified state with God.
-In his book God’s Problem: How the Bible Fails to Answer Our Most Important Question-Why We Suffer, the famous skeptic Bart Ehrman writes:
+In his book God’s Problem: How the Bible Fails to Answer Our Most Important Question-Why We Suffer, Bart Ehrman writes:

 “Most people who believe in God-given free will also believe in an afterlife.
 Presumably, people in the afterlife will still have free will (they won’t be robots then either, will they?).
 And yet there won’t be suffering (allegedly) then.
 Why will people know how to exercise free will in heaven if they can’t know how to exercise it on earth?”